Avasam/typed-D3DShot/README.md

-# D3DShot
+# typed-D3DShot (D3DShot but statically typed!)

+This fork of the [now archived D3DShot](https://github.com/SerpentAI/D3DShot) aims to add static type-checking support by adding type annotations and making certain classes generic.
+With [typed-D3DShot](https://pypi.org/project/typed-D3DShot/), you don't need to install Typeshed's defunct [types-D3DShot](https://pypi.org/project/types-D3DShot/). `typed-D3DShot`'s own code is type-checked using [mypy](/mypy.ini) and [pyright](/pyrightconfig.json).

+Note that I do not intend on maintaining this library outside typing support and what I need for [AutoSplit](https://github.com/Toufool/AutoSplit).

+---

 _D3DShot_ is a pure Python implementation of the [Windows Desktop Duplication API](https://docs.microsoft.com/en-us/windows/desktop/direct3ddxgi/desktop-dup-api).
 It leverages DXGI and Direct3D system libraries to enable extremely fast and robust screen capture functionality for your Python scripts and applications on Windows.

 **D3DShot:**

 * Is by far the fastest way to capture the screen with Python on Windows 8.1+
 * Is very easy to use.
 If you can remember 10-ish methods, you know the entire thing.
 * Covers all common scenarios and use cases:
   * Screenshot to memory
   * Screenshot to disk
   * Screenshot to memory buffer every X seconds (threaded; non-blocking)
   * Screenshot to disk every X seconds (threaded; non-blocking)
   * High-speed capture to memory buffer (threaded; non-blocking)
-* Captures to PIL Images out of the box.
-Gracefully adds output options if NumPy or PyTorch can be found.
+* Output options to capture to PIL Images, NumPy or PyTorch.
 * Detects displays in just about any configuration: Single monitor, multiple monitors on one adapter, multiple monitors on multiple adapters.
 * Handles display rotation and scaling for you
 * Supports capturing specific regions of the screen
 * Is robust and very stable.
 You can run it for hours / days without performance degradation
 * Is even able to capture DirectX 11 / 12 exclusive fullscreen applications and games!

 ### TL;DR Quick Code Samples